zoekirsh/js-rails-as-api-using-fast-json-api/README.md

 What we covered is enough to get us close to where we were creating our own customized serializers.
-We do not get to choose exactly how data gets serialized the way we do when write our own serializer classes, but we gain a lot of flexibility by using the Fast JSON API.
+We do not get to choose exactly how data gets serialized the way we do when writing our own serializer classes, but we gain a lot of flexibility by using the Fast JSON API.

 The Fast JSON API gem provides a quick way to generate and customize JSON